Gus Sorola: Personal life

-Married to Esther Sorola, they live in Austin, Texas with their dog, Oswald.
-Their previous dog, Benjamin, died on May 3, 2021.
+Sorola is married and lives in Austin, Texas with their dog, Oswald.
 He is an ordained minister of the Universal Life Church and has performed several marriages for his friends and colleagues.
 A pragmatic, straightforward person, Sorola describes himself as asocial and tries to avoid interactions with others.

 A self-proclaimed fan of Bungie "since Minotaur: The Labyrinths of Crete", Sorola was instrumental in making Rooster Teeth fans of Halo, the series in which Red vs. Blue is made, as when he, Burns, Ramsey and Matt Hullum visited E3 2001, Sorola made them visit the Bungie booth, featuring a Halo: Combat Evolved demo.